2023

 “Forget camping, forget heavy packs, it’s way too cold for that.
 We’re doing this one alpine-style!”

 We made dinner and water at the parking lot and bedtime was 6PM for a 2AM wakeup call.
 Unable to sleep (typical), I stayed up for the sunset around 7:30.
-Some clouds on the southern horizon, but mostly clear weather.
+There were some clouds on the southern horizon, but mostly clear weather.
 With Kenny Loggins “Danger Zone” blaring at 2AM, I immediately got up and opened my truck window.
 A dishearteningly-low cloud ceiling filled the Delta Range, but regardless we heated our water for the day and started skiing up Michael Creek around 3AM.
-It was a cool -8F.
-By 4AM snow disappointingly started to fall, illuminated only by our headlamps.
-As we were already a mile or so up the creek, we figured we might as well ski to the headwall.
-We all significantly lowered our expectations for the day.
-It would be nice to ski out with light, we justified, and the sun wouldn’t be up for a few more hours.
-Hey: I could be back in Anchorage by the afternoon.
-By the time we reached the headwall around 7AM the skis had cleared and we dared to believe we might get to climb today.
+It was a cool -8F when we started.
+By 4AM, even more dissapointly, snow started to fall and was illuminated by our headlamps.
+As we were already a mile or so up the creek, we figured we might as well ski to the headwall because what else were we gonna do today?

 Below: Silvertip (left), Item’s False Summit (right).
-See my trip reports for Silvertip here and here

 Below: That’s the summit!
 Dead center

-I had only a vague recollection of the google earth imagery for this peak, I thought I recalled there being glaciated terrain from the false summit to the true summit (I was wrong), so I recommended roping up here.
-This was an awful task in the wind, and at one point I knowingly frostnipped my thumb on the only piece of metal on my harness because there was no way to get it doubled-back with gloves.
-We all got significantly chilled while roping up; as we already had all our warm gear on, movement was what had kept us warm.
 Roped up, we trekked down the giant saddle and up the rime-covered “last hill”.
-The ridge jogged north before heading east, I believe this is where glaciated terrain actually begins.
+The ridge jogged north before heading east, around here is where glaciated terrain actually begins.
 We walked to the base of the true final hill which led to the base of the first summit.
 We traversed below the rime-covered rock and past the second summit, figuring we would tag these two on the way back since there’s easy access to both between them.
 As we walked over the third summit, we noticed the storm picking up speed and starting to consume the Institute-Rainbow ridge 8 miles to the south.

 Silvertip (left), Castner Glacier Confluence (right)

 As we approached the true summit around 2PM, Stefan remarked we should probably head down immediately; I asked for 5 minutes to take photos.
 Didn’t take many to the south because, well, the view was rapidly vanishing.
 By the time we left the summit, the Institute ridge had disappeared into the storm.
 It took us about 45 minutes to get from the summit to the false summit, in that time the storm reached us.
-We made no attempts to climb the others summits.
+We made no attempts to climb Item’s other summits.

 Seriously?

 As soon as we got over the lip of the headwall, the winds ceased dramatically and the sun emerged.
 The snow on the headwall had warmed significantly since the morning and was easy soft downclimbing.
 Eventually the angle eased off and we could walk the rest of the way down.
 I ripped off my balaclava because it was getting way too hot!
-What a problem to have.
+What a problem to have immediately adjacent to our previous experience.
 We rendezvous at the skis and made a little water before ripping skins and skiing down the creek.
 I am still learning to ski and had to stop many times to curse and let the lactic acid leave my quads, but the 4.5 miles of terrain helped me improve my technique quite a bit.
 We stopped for water at the initial creek crossing, the crossing with the Dignity Thieves (a few trees by open water that require crawling/trickery to pass).
 It was fun to think about how these trees were too young to have existed last time I skied up this creek in 2014.

 SKIS!